Authentication Web

 3. Select Use custom.

 4. Enter the text you want to use in the Custom text field and click Save.
-The Customized column in the list will now show a checkmark at the text element you changed, while the Customized value shows the new text.
+The Customized column in the list will now show a checkmark at the text element you changed, while the Current value shows the new text.

 To revert to the default text, click the text element, and select Use original, then Save.
 This will delete the custom text.
 Note that only deleting the custom text will not revert the text element to the default state (instead, the text field will then be blank).